 - a.
 To the greatest extent possible, the virtual trials should follow the format of the traditional in-person trials.
 In instances where the virtual rules do not cover a scenario, the standard competition rules prevail. - i.
 Please review the condensed trial sequence on page 32 of the case file.
 The virtual competition will still follow this model. - ii.
 We have built in additional lead-in time to the trial before judges enter the room.
 Teams must confer with each other to share which witnesses each side will call along with which attorneys will examine/cross-examine those witnesses. - 1.
 OCLRE will provide a shared Google Doc to organize this information. - Teachers must assign a student on each team to talk with the opposing team and designate another student to record this information on the shared document. - b.
 The scoring elements, guidelines, and procedures will remain the same.
 The score sheet, however, will look different because it will be formatted digitally. - c.
 Teams will compete in two trials, presenting a different side of the case in each trial. - d.
+Team communication - i.
+If students are connecting to Zoom separately, student attorneys may only communicate with each other through Zoom chat by sending a private message to their co-counsel.
+(This is intended to take the place of in-person communication that would normally happen at the counsel table.) - If student attorneys are competing in-person, co-counsel may communicate as they normally would during an in-person competition. - ii.
+If a teammate needs to communicate a technical issue with the timekeeper/bailiff, they should use Zoom chat by sending a private message. - If a student is kicked out of the Zoom meeting entirely, another student on the team should notify the timekeeper so the issue can be raised to the presiding judge.
+The issue should then be discussed in open court to keep the presiding judge and all competitors informed of the plan to rectify the technical issue. - iii.
 Rules regarding advisor/team communication during trials are still applicable in this format! - e.
 All trial components, including judge scoring and comments, must fit within the standard 2-hour time limit - f.
-Judge score sheets will be completed electronically and automatically submitted to OCLRE. - OCLRE is in the process of vetting and testing electronic scoring options.
+Judge score sheets will be completed electronically and automatically submitted to OCLRE.

+- OCLRE is in the process of vetting and testing electronic scoring options.
 More information about procedures will be announced prior to the first competition date. - ii.
-Scoresheets will be shared with advisors as soon after each competition day as possible, but no later than 7 calendar days from the day on which the team competed. - g.
-Changes for virtual competition: - Attorneys should follow the standard procedure for objections, stating their objection aloud and waiting for recognition from the presiding judge, with the exception that they may remain seated so that they are still on-camera.
+Scoresheets will be shared with advisors as soon after each competition day as possible, but no later than 7 calendar days from the day on which the team competed.

+g.
+Changes for virtual competition: